 Experienced business owners or senior business managers who wish to permanently reside in Newfoundland and Labrador can apply for permanent residence under the International Entrepreneur Category.

-And then, there’s the Atlantic Immigration Pilot, an employer-driven group of three programs:
+And then, there’s the AIP, an employer-driven group of three programs:

 - the Atlantic High-Skilled Program;